Into Drakain

 Red - Represents the main, and easiest path for the player.

-Blue - Represents an optimal route that may result in a faster completion, or treasure.
+Blue - Represents an optional route that is sometimes harder, faster, or gives the player treasure.

-The mushroom here is intended to be used on the black arrows.
-Once used you can continue on your way forward.
+This bouncy mushroom is intended to be used along the black arrows.

 The benefits I noticed to designing my platforming this way was the following.